peterKannam/CompositeIndicators.jl/README.md

 # CompositeIndicators.jl

  `CompositeIndicators.jl` is a package for the building and analysis of composite indicator models.
-It was developed as a learing excersise and is heavily influenced by the more complete[COINr](https://bluefoxr.github.io/COINr/) package by William Becker.
+It was developed as a learing excersise and is heavily influenced by the more complete [COINr](https://bluefoxr.github.io/COINr/) package by William Becker.
 A earlier version of this package was used to compute and assess the [Chicago Environmental Justice Index](https://www.chicago.gov/city/en/depts/cdph/supp_info/Environment/cumulative-impact-assessment.html).

 ## Introduction